 Retirement Age Has Already Been Increased

 This retirement age increase significantly cuts benefits for anyone retiring before their new full retirement age.
-For example, when the full retirement age was 65, workers retiring at age 62 received an initial benefit that was 20% less than their full benefit amount.
-When the full retirement age reaches 67, workers retiring at age 62 will receive a 30% cut in benefits.
+For example, when the full retirement age was 65, workers retiring at age 62 received an initial benefit that was 20 percent less than their full benefit amount.
+When the full retirement age reaches 67, workers retiring at age 62 will receive a 30 percent cut in benefits.

 Impact of Raising the Retirement Age Beyond Age 67